-The purpose of Short-Term Investment Grade Bonds is to provide the System a return while mitigating risk.
+The primary purpose of High Yield Bonds is to provide the System with exposure to high yielding corporate debt.

-Market Neutral Strategies - Zero Beta
+Market Neutral Strategies -Low Beta

 The purpose of Market Neutral Strategies is to produce alpha based returns while reducing overall System volatility and increasing Sharpe ratio.